ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-amhill312/writing/proposals/show_proposal_one.md

 - **Objective One**: Highlight the importance of studying economics in today's world.
 - **Objective Two**: Explore the various career opportunities available through majoring in economics.
-- **Objective Three**: Discuss the skills and knowledge gained through an economics degree and how they ar aplicable across many platforms and industries.
+- **Objective Three**: Discuss the skills and knowledge gained through an economics degree and how they are applicable across many platforms and industries.

 ## 📚 Sample Questions